sportyrider/vue-upload-component-example/README.md

 Simple end to end (client-server) example with VueJS uploading files using vue-upload-component to NodeJS with Express, Multer.

 Installation:
-    Use package.json and do npm init
+    Use package.json and do npm install
     or build from scratch:
     npm init -y
     mkdir uploads